LeBenchmark/NeurIPS2021/AST/README.md

 - `${MODEL_CONFIG}` is the training configuration.
 The main hyperparameters are the same as in `example/wav2vec/config/pretraining/wav2vec2_large_librivox.yaml` for self-supervised fine-tuning and `example/wav2vec/config/pretraining/vox100h.yaml` for supervised fine-tuning.
 Please refer to `NeurIPS2021/AST/configs` for the configuration files that we used in our experiments.

 ### 3.2.2.
-Extracting features from obtained wav2vec models
+Extract features from obtained wav2vec models
 Please follow [Section 3.1.2](#312-wav2vec-features) to extract features from the obtained self-supervised fine-tuned wav2vec models. `$W2V2_PATH` is the path to the best checkpoint (`checkpoint_best.pt`) obtained from the training in [Section 3.2.1](#321-perform-self-supervised-fine-tuning-on-mtedx).